Marieke Nijkamp: Career

 In daily life, Nijkamp is a civil servant.

 Her debut novel This Is Where It Ends was published by Sourcebooks Fire, an imprint of Sourcebooks, in January 2016.
-She has since released two more novels: Before I Let Go (2018) and Even If We Break (2020).
+She then released the novel Before I Let Go in 2018.
+In the 2020s, she wrote the young adult novels Even If We Break (2020), At the End of Everything (2022) and After We Burned (2025).
+She also started a middle grade fiction trilogy, Splinter & Ash, with the first book released in 2024 and the second book released in 2025.
+The trilogy originated with a short story Nijkamp wrote for This Is Our Rainbow (2023).

+She wrote a children's graphic novel, Ink Girls (2023), with debut artist Sylvia Bi.
+A companion graphic novel, titled Clock Hands, is scheduled for release in April 2026.

+Adaptations and licensed properties

 Nijkamp has also written multiple media tie-ins, such as her first graphic novel The Oracle Code (2020) for DC Comics.
 Nijkamp is the author of the five-issue miniseries Hawkeye: Kate Bishop, with illustrator Enid Balám, which stars the titular superhero.
 The first issue was released in November 2021 to coincide with the Hawkeye (2021) TV series.

 Nijkamp is the author of the Critical Role prequel novel, Critical Role: Vox Machina – Kith & Kin, which was also released in November 2021.
-In February 2023, Dark Horse, with Critical Role and Amazon Studios, announced a new interconnected prequel graphic novel series for the animated show The Legend of Vox Machina which will be written by Nijkamp with art by Tyler Walpole.
-The first book, The Legend of Vox Machina: Whitestone Chronicles—Ripley, is scheduled to published in April 2024.
+In February 2023, Dark Horse, with Critical Role and Amazon Studios, announced a new interconnected prequel graphic novel series for the animated show The Legend of Vox Machina which are written by Nijkamp.
+The first volume was published in April 2024.
+The second and third volumes are scheduled for release in March 2026 and June 2025, respectively.